- What is self-management?

 - ways to recognise early warning signs of a relapse

-- coping skills to deal with your symptoms.
+- coping skills to deal with your symptoms

 They can also help you feel more assertive when asking mental health services for the support you need.

 Courses are free and provided by the NHS as well as other groups and organisations.
-Some are in-person, while others are online - either through live video call or online videos you can work through at your own pace.
+Some are in-person, while others are online - either through live video calls or online videos you can work through at your own pace.

 Is self-management right for me?

-Courses can cover challenging topics, so might not be right for you if you’re unwell or have recently been hospitalised for your mental health condition.
+Courses can cover challenging topics, so it might not be right for you if you’re unwell or have recently been hospitalised for your mental health condition.
 You also have to be able to manage being in a group, often for several hours at a time.